axem-solutions/dem/README.md

 ## :fallen_leaf: Hacktoberfest 2024
 DEM is participating again in Hacktoberfest!
 We are looking for contributors to help us improve the tool.
-If you are interested, here how to get started:
+If you are interested, here is how to get started:
 1. Read the [Hacktoberfest guide](https://hacktoberfest.com/participation/).
 2. Check the [documentation](https://www.axemsolutions.io/dem_doc/index.html) and try out DEM to get familiar with the tool.